 Broadcast Services management team, supervising and evaluating staff, developing operational efficiencies, and implementing and coordinating planning efforts.

 2. Provides oversight of daily operations of KSMU and Ozarks Public Television.

-3. Ensures the University’s public radio and television stations acquire and produce programming that attracts, maintains, and increases audience, consistent with the University’s mission and regional themes; ensures the stations engage in significant local program production that serves significant audiences; ensures the stations project an on-air image of high production values and quality of content; creates and implements a strategy for integrating programming production and acquisition with marketing, promotional, corporate support, and major donor activities; and guides the local program production process to ensure local programming achieves University and Broadcast Services’ goals.
+3. Ensures the University’s public radio and television stations acquire and produce programming that attracts, maintains, and increases audience, consistent with the University’s mission, ensures the stations engage in significant local program production that serves significant audiences, ensures the stations project an on-air image of high production values and quality of content, creates and implements a strategy for integrating programming production and acquisition with marketing, promotional, corporate support, and major donor activities, and guides the local program production process to ensure local programming achieves University and Broadcast Services’ goals.

 4. Creates and implements plans for the utilization of digital technologies to meet University and community needs and ensures that the stations develop programs and services that serve educational needs throughout the region.

 5. Obtains external funding by focusing on sources of federal and state funds,

 foundations, and major donors, ensures the radio and television stations implement an effective membership plan, personally solicits major gifts, writes grant applications for external funds, and establishes staff performance standards for revenue producing units based on the stations’ past performance and on national normative data for similar stations.

 6. Protects the financial and programming interests of the radio and television station by engaging in communications and negotiations with the Public Broadcasting Service, National Public Radio, the Corporation for Public Broadcasting, and other organizations as necessary.